 Onsens are scattered throughout Japan’s islands and Nozawa boasts 14 public hot spring baths (soto no-yu).
 Today we’re trying one called Furusato No Yu, which opened in December 2011.
 It’s not easy to make out the ornate Japanese architecture through the heavily falling snow but my friends, announce we’ve arrived.
 We step under the awning heavily laden with snow and slide open the doors.
 Embraced by warmth we shake the snow from our coats and beanies.
 The first step towards relaxation and we haven’t even removed our clothes!

 Not all public onsens require an entrance fee, but this one does.
 We pay the 400 Yen to the smiling ladies at reception and head to our separate change rooms.
-(Ours is not a mixed onsen – the men and women bathe separately which is usually the trend, but not always the case, so best check if you feel uncomfortable being naked with strangers of the opposite sex.)
+(Furosato No Yu is not a mixed onsen – the men and women bathe separately which is usually the trend, but not always the case.
+Best check first if you feel uncomfortable being naked with strangers of the opposite sex.)